ENT510/LGF_Stash/readme.md

 -- This export deletes a specific stash entity/interaction Dui by its ID. (server exports)
 ---@param stashId string | The stash ID to delete exports.LGF_Stash:deleteStashById(stashId)

+-- This export return all stashes data for the current player registered in database. (server exports)
+---@param target number | The Target of the player exports.LGF_Stash:getStashDataOwner(target)

+-- This export return if the current stash based on stashId have a gps installed. (server exports)
+---@param stashId string | The stash ID to Chek exports.LGF_Stash:isStashWithGps(stashId)
 ```